evindor/gitbuild/README.md

-Build image for gitlab ci
+Simple build image for gitlab ci with git installed